newpatiente2e/docs/docs/17-install-prerequisites/20-dev-containers.md

 1. Select **Install** to install the C# extension.
 1. Select **Restore** to restore the app dependencies.
-1. **DON'T** close VS Code as you will need it open for the rest of the workshop.
+1. **DON'T** close VS Code, as you'll need it open for the rest of the workshop.

 Congratulations!
-You have successfully created a developer container and connected to it using VS Code Dev Container support.
+You've successfully created a developer container and connected to it using VS Code Dev Container support.

 Next, [create the workshop Azure Services](../../create-azure-services/)